Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintB/us012/01.requirements-engineering/Readme.md

-# US012 - Efficient Pipeline Planning
+# US012 - Import Irrigation System Planning File

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a GSM, I want to import a .csv file containing lines with: Water Point X, Water Point Y, Distance into a unique data structureAs a Fleet Manager, I want to describe all possible
+As a Green Space Manager, I want to import a .csv file containing lines with: Water Point X, Water Point Y, Distance into a unique data structureAs a Fleet Manager, I want to describe all possible

 ### 1.2.
 Customer Specifications and Clarifications